 Three images - the first is someone pouring olive oil over sprouts.
 The second is someone tossing the sprouts with salt and pepper.
 The third is crispy sprouts on a sheet pan.

-1. First, preheat the oven to 450°F. Place a sheet pan in the oven while it’s heating so that it gets screaming hot.
+Here’s the secret to perfectly caramelized sprouts.
+Place a sheet pan or two in the oven while it’s heating so that it gets screaming hot.
+This will ‘sear’ the sprouts for extra flavor!

 Three images; the first is a hand pouring honey in a pot.
 In the second, the pot has spices and butter.
 In the third, a bowl of honey glaze on a tan counter.